 Low Voltage Basics Part II

 This Part II – of a two-part series – explains the reasons and ramifications of using Low Voltage (LV) for outdoor garden lighting.
-(Part I, deals with basic electric theory).
+(Part I, deals with the basic electrical theory).

-Lighting by way of Low Voltage (LV) is like driving a Sherman tank.
-It’s safe, but costly to move around.
+Lighting by way of Low Voltage (LV) is like family using a Sherman tank instead of a Chevy.
+It sure is safe, but it’s very costly to move around.

 Why is LV safe?
-Voltage is electromotive pressure and 12 volts is not enough to force an electron flow felt by humans.
+Voltage is pressure and 12 volts, in conjunction with conductance of the human body, [generally] cannot move enough electrons to be felt.
 The 110-120 volts running your home is a different story.
 It easily produces a painful shock that’s potentially fatal.

-Low voltage is perfect for lengths such as that found in an automobile.
-Moving a few hundred watts down the driveway is another matter.
+Low voltage is fine for lengths such as that found in an automobile.
+Moving a few hundred watts down the driveway can get bulky and costly.
+The LED changes all of this math drastically.

 There are two methods of lighting used around landscaping: